-PAL is available for Standard Post, Package Services, or Parcel Select pieces that do not exceed 30 pounds in weight or 60 inches in length and girth combined, when mailed at or addressed to any overseas military Post Office outside the 48 contiguous states.
+PAL is available for USPS Retail Ground, Package Services, or Parcel Select pieces that do not exceed 30 pounds in weight or 60 inches in length and girth combined, when mailed at or addressed to any overseas military Post Office outside the 48 contiguous states.

 2.5.4 Fee and Postage

 The applicable PAL fee must be paid in addition to the regular surface price of postage for each addressed piece sent by PAL service.